singular-gpispace/framework/README.md

 In the following we give detailed step-by-step instructions how to describe how to install the Singular/GPI-Space Framework on a Linux System and give an example how to use it the smoothness test.
 This includes the installation of Singular, GPI-Space and of the necessary dependencies (for more details on this, please also refer to the respective web pages and repositories).

-GPI-Space currently supports the following Linux distributions:
+GPI-Space currently actively supports and tests the following Linux distributions:
 * Centos 6
 * Centos 7
 * Centos 8
 * Ubuntu 18.04 LTS
 * Ubuntu 20.04 LTS

+Similar distributions should also work.
+We occasionally also build on Gentoo.
+If you want to install on larger (pools of) machines, Centos is a good choice.

 ## Source and installation directories